ksator/machine_learning_with_HealthBot/README.md

 # lab management IP addresses

 Here are the management ip addresses I am using in my scripts.
+If you are using other ip addresses, you need to update the automation content to match your ip addresses

 You can use less Junos devices if you want

 | Device        | Management IP address           |